SimplGy/simplgy.github.io/_TODO.md

 A to-do list for this project.

 ## Today
-x Point to geoblocked CDN for projects x If the img fails to load, remove the containing element x Improve copy for project titles x Hover/animation/IxN so that `simple guy` and `Eric Miller` interchange
+x Try the video on the landing page

 ## On Deck
-o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet (aim for perfect on ipad air)
+o Make sure the pos:fixed hack to hide iframe overflow is ok for different screen sizes o Use the youtube JS api to handle the loading and replay states more seamlessly o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet (aim for perfect on ipad air)